 The absolute address is in memory in low-byte/high-byte format, immediately following the opcode.
 In the first cycle, the familiar FetchOperand microinstruction “DPL := B := *PC; PC += 1” loads the low-byte of the address into the Data Pointer Low register (“DPL”) and increments PC.
 The next microinstruction loads the high-byte into the Data Pointer High register (“DPH”), and increments PC.

-Once these two microinstructions are completed, DPL/DPH contains the full the 16-bit absolute address.
-The memory write operation “*DP := A” outputs address DPL/DPH on the Address Bus, the A register on the Data Bus, and takes the R/W pin low for the write.
+Once these two microinstructions are completed, DPL/DPH contains the full 16-bit absolute address.
+The memory write operation, “*DP := A”, outputs the absolute address in DPL/DPH onto the Address Bus, the A register onto the Data Bus, and takes the R/W pin low for the write.
 The microcode sequence ends with the normal FetchOpcode microinstruction to read the next opcode.
 (Unlike ALU operations, memory write operations cannot be performed in the same cycle as a FetchOpcode.
-Hence an additional cycle is required).
+Hence an additional cycle is required for the write itself).

 The general form of various 6502 instructions will reflect the Addressing Mode in effect for a given opcode.
 It’s useful, therefore, to look at these Addressing Modes in turn, as these patterns will repeat throughout the instruction set.
 We already have encountered the microcode for the Immediate and Absolute addressing modes above.
 Here they are once again, along with others: